About our internship program

 The Atlantic Council seeks talented and enthusiastic students and recent grads to participate in any of our three internship programs offered during the Spring, Summer and Fall.
 Our interns are effective communicators that are passionate, entrepreneurial, collegial and enjoy the fast pace of learning and growth.

 Interns provide important research and logistical support to their Centers.
 All interns are encouraged to attend events hosted by other programs at the Council.
-Interns will gain valuable skills, experience, knowledge, and contacts in the international policy community.
+Through summer internships or internships during the school year, interns will gain valuable skills, experience, knowledge, and contacts in the international policy community.

 Who should apply to the Atlantic Council Internship Program?